Manwittz/HumanoidOS/Structure.md

 A build script utilized by the `make` tool.
 It outlines rules and dependencies for compiling and linking the kernel components.

 #### 4. `arch`
-A pivotal directory containing architecture-specific code and configurations.
-It accounts for the various requirements of different architectures such as x86, ARM, and MIPS.
+This directory is the abode for architecture-specific code for various CPU architectures.
+Within `arch`, you'll find sub-directories for each supported architecture like `alpha`, `amd64`, `arm`, `i386`, `mips64`, and others.
+Each of these sub-folders houses:
+- `conf`: Kernel configuration files tailored for that architecture.
+- `include`: Essential header files for the architecture.
+- Other architecture-specific files and drivers.

 #### 5. `conf`
 Traditionally houses kernel configuration files.
 These configurations guide which modules, drivers, and options are integrated during the kernel compilation.